-Monica Faldu is a Senior Behavior Analyst working in the CCSN Behavioral Health ABA Clinic and providing consultative services to educational programs.
+Monica Faldu is a Senior Behavior Analyst at CCSN providing consultative services to educational programs.

 Monica received her bachelor’s degree in Speech, Language, and Hearing Sciences from the University of Connecticut, and her master’s degree in Applied Behavior Analysis (ABA) from Northeastern University.
 Prior to coming to CCSN, Monica gained extensive experience instructing students with autism and intellectual disabilities in school-based settings.
 This included implementing principles of ABA in the classroom to increase academic and life skills through discrete trial instruction, as well as inclusion-focused, natural environment teaching.
 Monica also provided direct speech services to students of varying verbal abilities in this setting.